Saksham2469/ACM_2024/README.md

 - **Buttons:** Proceed to input data, run simulation.
 - **Output:** Display of results including average turnaround time and waiting time.

-### Screenshots/Diagrams
-Include screenshots or diagrams of the GUI interface to illustrate its functionality and layout.

----

 ## 6. Error Handling
 The project includes robust error handling for user inputs:
 - Validation checks for numerical inputs.